kongus99/bookstore/src/article/exposed_with_spring/article.md

 - the genre is one of Action, Romance, SF, Fantasy, Criminal, Other
 - the width specifies the width of the book in centimeters
 - the bookstore can add any number of persistable shelves
-- each shelf have a specified width
+- each shelf has a specified width
 - any book that was created can be assigned/unassigned to an existing shelf
 - the width of the books cannot exceed the assigned shelf width
 - multiple copies of the same book can be added to the store